 All NUDC webinars are free to the public.
 Priority registration is given to members, in acknowledgment of their help in advancing our work.

 NUDC host an annual conference – a convening of some of the nation’s top thinkers on supplier diversity and employment diversity in utilities, telecommunications and cable – regulators, corporate leaders and diverse suppliers.
-The conference is a half-day event focusing on leadership diversity and supplier diversity – bringing together both sides of the diversity discussion in an intimate and hands-on gathering.
+The conference is a full day event focusing on leadership diversity and supplier diversity – bringing together both sides of the diversity discussion in an intimate and hands-on gathering.
 The ideas and issues of importance from the conference inform NUDC’s programming in the following year.

 Million Women Mentors Collaboration